Interference measurements of non-Abelian e/4 & Abelian e/2 quasiparticle braiding: Introduction to fractional quantum Hall interferometry

-The putative non-Abelian nature of $e/4$ quasiparticles should manifest itself in specific small-period oscillations centered around $5f_0$ for the $\nu=5/2$ state (and $7f_0$ for the $\nu=7/2$ state), with $f_0= 1/\Phi_0$ being the oscillation frequency corresponding to the period of one flux quantum.
-This is a consequence of the combination of the even-odd effect (illustrated schematically in Figure~\ref{fig:braiding}; see also schematic for fermion parity) and the systematic variation of the $e/4$ quasiparticle number as the magnetic field is changed ($B$-field sweep): the resistance oscillates with period corresponding to the flux needed to increase the quasiparticle number by two, namely the period of $2\Phi_0 e^*/\nu e=\Phi_0/5$ at $\nu=5/2$ and $\Phi_0/7$ at $\nu=7/2$.
+The putative non-Abelian nature of $e/4$ quasiparticles should result in specific small-period oscillations centered near $5f_0$ for the $\nu=5/2$ state (and $7f_0$ for the $\nu=7/2$ state), with $f_0= 1/\Phi_0$ being the oscillation frequency corresponding to the period of one flux quantum.
+These small period oscillations are a manifestation of the even-odd effect (illustrated schematically in Figure~\ref{fig:braiding}; see also schematic for fermion parity) driven by the systematic variation of the $e/4$ quasiparticle number as the magnetic field is changed ($B$-field sweep): the interference of $e/4$ quasiparticles traversing the interferometer should be on/off if there is an even/odd number of $e/4$ quasiparticles within the loop.
+Repeated switching between these regimes results in additional resistance oscillations.
+The corresponding period is determined by the flux needed to increase the number of $e/4$ quasiparticles within the active area of the interferometer by two, namely a period of $2\Phi_0 e^*/\nu e=\Phi_0/5$ at $\nu=5/2$ and $\Phi_0/7$ at $\nu=7/2$.
 Such high-frequency peaks should be an unmistakable signature of non-Abelian statistics and they were first reported in the earlier study~\cite{Willett2013b} at 5/2 filling.

 However, a more complicated picture emerges when all quasiparticle types are considered.
 Specifically, if both $e/4$ and $e/2$ excitations are present, one should observe oscillations due to all permutations of interfering and enclosed quasiparticles.
-A straightforward generalization of Eqs.~(\ref{eq:AB phase})--(\ref{eq:AB_phase2}) for the Abelian phase acquired by interfering quasiparticles of type $a$ encircling bulk quasiparticles of type $b$, which is given by:
+A straightforward generalization of Eqs.~(\ref{eq:AB phase})--(\ref{eq:AB_phase2}) for the Abelian phase acquired by interfering quasiparticles of type $a$ encircling bulk quasiparticles of type $b$ is given by:

+Direct application of this expression results in oscillation periods of $\Phi_0$ for $e/4$ quasiparticles interfering around $e/2$ quasiparticles and $\Phi_0/2$ for the $e/2$ quasiparticles interfering around either $e/4$ or $e/2$ quasiparticles.
+Finally, the interference of $e/4$ around $e/4$ quasiparticles would naïvely result in the period of $4/9\,\Phi_0$ for the Moore--Read Pfaffian state and $4/11\,\Phi_0$ for the anti-Pfaffian state (see Section~\ref{sec:S1} of Supplementary Materials for more detail).
+However, this is not the case since in both states the $e/4$ excitations are actually non-Abelian.
+Therefore the interference turns on and off with each shift $\Delta N_{e/4}=\pm 1$, resulting in the aforementioned small period of $\Delta\Phi=\Phi_0/5$.